-This Patient Privacy Notice ("Patient Notice") supplements Butterfly's General Privacy Notice (which is available here) and explains how we collect and use patient data following the use, by our Customers, of the iQ Device and related services for our deep learning purposes in order to develop and improve the use and operation of the iQ Device and related services.
+This Patient Privacy Notice ("Patient Notice") supplements Butterfly's General Privacy Notice (which is available here) and explains how we generally collect and use data to improve the use and operation of the Device and related services.

 Please note that we are not responsible for the privacy or security practices of our Customers, which may differ from those set out in this Patient Notice.
 For the avoidance of doubt, this Patient Notice does not apply to the extent we process patient data as a data processor on behalf of our Customers.

 We are a company headquartered in the United States.
-In support of our mission to democratize healthcare by making medical imaging accessible to everyone around the world, we have developed and provide to our Customers the iQ Device and related services, including a web-based application, application programming interfaces and platform services.
-In particular, the iQ Device allows our Customers to perform diagnostic imaging and measurement of blood vessels and perform medical exams such as obstetric exams, musculoskeletal checks and cardiac scans.
-You can find out more about us and our services here.
+In support of our mission to democratize healthcare by making medical imaging accessible to everyone around the world, we have developed and provide to our Customers the Device and related services, including a web-based application, application programming interfaces and platform services.
+In particular, the Device allows our Customers to perform ultrasound imaging.
+You can learn more about us and our services here.

 As described above, in most cases, we only process patient data on behalf of and as instructed by our Customers (your physician or health care provider), who are the 'data controllers' of the personal information collected.

-However where permitted by our Customers and applicable law, we combine and leverage certain patient data (including sensitive health data) collected through our Customers' operation of the iQ Device for our internal purposes in order to develop and improve the use and operation of the iQ Device and related Butterfly services.
+However, where permitted by our Customers and applicable law, we combine and leverage certain patient data (including sensitive health data) collected through our Customers' operation of the Device for our internal purposes in order to develop and improve the use and operation of the Device and related Butterfly services.
 Such purposes include, but are not limited to:

 We process the following patient personal information for our internal learning purposes: